i008/netwars/README.md

 ## What is it about:
-1) Scrape all netwars.pl topics and store raw html in sql/elastic
+- Scrape all netwars.pl topics and store raw html in sql/elastic
-2) Parse all raw html files into meaningfull json files and index them in Elasticsearch
+- Parse all raw html files into meaningfull json files and index them in Elasticsearch
-3) Monitor netwars.pl for changes store raw content and index parsed in Elasticsearch.
+- Monitor netwars.pl for changes ->  scrape -> (re)index
-4) A scheduled job will look for changes on the front page, once a change is detected, job to parse and index it will be send to RQ and processed by the worker pool (scrape->store>(re)index).
+- A scheduled job will look for changes on the front page, once a change is detected, job to parse and index it will be send to RQ and processed by the worker pool to be scraped and indexed in elasticsearch
-5) Visualize and explore the data in Pandas and Kibana
+- Visualize and explore the data in Pandas and Kibana

 ## Data:
 - Around 5m posts where scraped and indexed in Elastic